develCuy/community-hub/src/docs/help/get-support.md

 lang: en-US
 ---

-Welcome to User Support! 🎉 We're excited you're part of the Rollux community.
+### We're excited you're part of the Rollux community, and happy to help!

 **Before reaching out for support, please view the Help Center guides and tutorials.
 You can also search our [Discord](https://discord.gg/rollux) to see if the answer has already been given!**